dacooderr/OptiLock/README.md

 # FAQ

-- "How do I find a value in the config"
+- "How do I find a command in the config"
 Press ctrl+f in your text editor and type in the command you want to change.

 - "How do I restore a value to default"